annaduan09/econ4225/homework1.md

 ```

 ## Question 5: age of household head's spouse
-Of the 4,523 households with a spouse of the household head present, the average age of the spouse is 45.64 years.
+Of the 4,523 households with a spouse present, the average age of the spouse is 45.64 years.

 ```
 ## [1] "Mean spouse age: 45.64"
 ```

 ## Question 6: household size
+The average household in the dataset has 2.6 members.
 Households with only 1 member make up 28.45% of the data.
 Households with 5 or more members make up 11.29%.
-Compared to the histogram shown in class, the PSID has fewer 2-member households and more 3-5 member households.
-In both datasets, about 28% of households have one member.
-The PSID dataset has a smaller share of two-member households: only 30.43% compared to the nearly 35% shown on slide 2 [what dataset is this?].
-PSID has a slightly larger share of households with 3 members: 15.95%, compared to the slide's 15%; a 13.88% share of 4-member households, compared to the slide's 12.5%; and a 7.2% share of 5-member households, compared to just past 5% in the slide.

 ----------------------------
  size_group   count    pct